SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 that are more than one level deep.
-This enables you to drill down into subproperties within complex models of interrelated types, and to check whether it is possible to access properties, methods, and subscripts on those subproperties.
+This enables you to drill down into subproperties within complex models of interrelated types, and to check whether it's possible to access properties, methods, and subscripts on those subproperties.

 The code snippets below define four model classes